mkmat/Z1plus-code/README.md

 Here we collect questions, answers, and additional scripts that may be useful for Z1+ users.

+If you come across any problem during installing or testing Z1+, please be so kind to let me know, so that I can add the information to this site.

 ## How to extract linear backbones from fully atomistic LAMMPS models

 Question: I am simulating atomistically detailed PMMA via LAMMPS, and have saved both a LAMMPS data file and a LAMMPS dump trajectory.
 Z1+ crashes as the LAMMPS files carry branched structures (chemical formula below).
 How to make it work?